wikukarno/buanacoding/content/blog/go/how-to-build-websocket-applications-in-go-real-time-chat.md

 ### 4. Message Size Limits

 We already set `maxMessageSize = 512` bytes earlier.
 Adjust this based on your use case.
 Text chat?
 512 is plenty.
 Sharing code snippets?
 Bump it to 4096 or higher.
-Just don't allow unlimited sizes—someone will send the entire Bee Movie script and crash your server.
+Just don't allow unlimited sizes--someone will send the entire Bee Movie script and crash your server.

 ### 5. Graceful Shutdown